alexander-green-rebar/modal-temporal/README.md

 ```
 🚀 Temporal started on Modal!
-🌎 Temporal UI: ...
+🌎 Temporal UI: ...w.modal.host
 💻 Configure your local environment by running:

 source .modal_temporal/activate
 ```

+You can go to the link above to see the Temporal UI.

-3. Run `source .modal_temporal/activate` to configure your local environment to connect to the sandbox in temporal
+3. Run `source .modal_temporal/activate` to configure your local environment to connect to Temporal in the Modal sandbox

 4. Deploy Temporal worker in Modal and launch the queuer: